 Whichever city we drove past, there were many houses for sale,” says Paul.
 Unmindful of the economic and mortgage crisis looming around, the couple headed north into Canada to reach the fish rich waters of Newfoundland.

 Crossing the continent in the westward direction the journey headed north into Alaska.
-The journey back to Buenos Aires in South America was retraced along the west cost of the two America’s, the highlight being the crisp air and the clear blue skies deep inside Atacama Desert in Chile.
+The journey back to Buenos Aires in South America was retraced along the west coast of the two America’s, the highlight being the crisp air and the clear blue skies deep inside Atacama Desert in Chile.

 From Buenos Aires the vehicle was shipped to a port in Namibia from where the travel first headed into South Africa before heading north with a brief excursion into Madagascar Island.